 Online Hebrew and Judaica Catalogue (provisional entry)

-The John Fell Collection of Hebrew Manusripts by Jeremy I. Pfefffer
+The John Fell Collection of Hebrew Manuscripts by Jeremy I. Pfeffer

 MS 193 - Joshua di Viana, Fragment of an ethical treatise; Letters of Chasdai and the King of the Khazars